 Anita K. Krug

 Professor Krug earned M.A. and Ph.D. degrees in political science from Harvard University, where she was a Jacob K. Javits Fellow and a teaching fellow for undergraduate courses in political theory and constitutional interpretation.
-She received her J.D. degree from Harvard Law School, where she was Articles Editor of the Harvard Law Review and received the Mark DeWolfe Howe Fellowship in Legal History and Civil Rights.
-Prior to law school, Professor Krug studied political science at the University of Cologne as a Fulbright Scholar.
-Professor Krug clerked for Judge Norman H. Stahl, United States Court of Appeals for the First Circuit.
+She received her J.D. degree from Harvard Law School, where she was an articles editor of the Harvard Law Review and received the Mark DeWolfe Howe Fellowship in Legal History and Civil Rights.
+Prior to law school, Professor Krug was a Fulbright Scholar at the University of Cologne.
+She clerked for Judge Norman H. Stahl, United States Court of Appeals for the First Circuit.

 Before joining the Law School, Professor Krug was an equity partner with Howard Rice (now Arnold & Porter) in San Francisco, California, where her securities practice revolved around advising investment advisory firms and representing institutional investors in connection with their investments in hedge funds and private equity funds.
 She has taught at the University of California, Hastings College of the Law and at the University of California, Berkeley School of Law, where she was also a Research Fellow at the Berkeley Center for Law, Business and the Economy.

 Professor Krug's research interests primarily revolve around securities regulation, particularly relating to the regulation of investment advisers, public and private investment funds, and other financial institutions, such as broker-dealers and banks.